ml-explore/mlx/docs/src/usage/compile.rst

   print(fun(mx.array(1.0)))

 In order to have the change of state reflected in the outputs of ``fun`` you again have two options.
 The first option is to simply pass ``state`` as input to the function.
-However, in some cases this can be pretty inconvenient.
+In some cases this can be pretty inconvenient.
 Hence, :func:`compile` also has a parameter to capture implicit inputs:

 .. code-block:: python